ncuhangzi/ncuhangzi.github.io/README.md

 # Personal Website
-This is a first iteration of a portfolio website using GatsbyJS and customized Boostrap components, hosted on Github Pages.
-The site was inspired by Brittany Chiang's personal website; rather than using her template, I built everything from scratch to both get some practice and add the customization I wanted.
+This is a first time to published my personal website on github pages.
+The site was inspired Collin Phillip's personal website; rather than using his template.
 I'm currently working on developing a template, stay tuned!